pierreali-gerp/server-utilization/00-connectToYourVM/00_headscale.md

 To connect to the Headscale server running on the Bastion VM, you need this information from your system admin:
 - The Bastion VM IP address and Headscale server listening port (or the host's IP and forwarding port, in configurations where those are used instead).
-- An _account_ that has been specifically created for you on the Headscale server running on the Bastion VM.
+- An _account_ that has been specifically created for you on the Headscale server running on the Bastion VM and on your VM.
 - A _pre-authorized key_ associated with your Headscale account.
-Note that **pre-authorized keys have a validity frame (usually, 30 days) that is defined at the moment of creation and cannot be extended.** If you happen to lose your key or it expires before you can connect your devices to the Headscale server, you will need to request a new pre-authorized key from the admin.
+Note that **pre-authorized keys have a validity frame (usually, 30 days) that is defined when the key is created and cannot be extended.** If you happen to lose your key or it expires before you can connect your devices to the Headscale server, you will need to request a new pre-authorized key from the admin.
 The key is **_reusable_**, meaning you can use the same key to authenticate all the devices (PCs, smartphones, etc.) you will connect to the VM from.

 Eventually, remember that **your PC must be connected to Politecnico's local network to communicate with the Bastion VM.** This can be achieved either by connecting through an Ethernet cable within Politecnico's facilities or by configuring the appropriate [VPN connection](https://www.ict.polimi.it/network/vpn/).
 Please note that **the VPN connection is needed even if you are using _polimi-protected_ WiFi** (only the Ethernet approach enables direct connection without VPN).